trevorbicewebdesign/bmlodestar/_pages/login-test.md

 ---
 TESTING TO SEE IF THIS GETS INTO GITHUB

-omg it works, this is so fucking cool.
+omg it works, this is so fucking cool. what does a commit look like?